Talleres de Remedios de Escalada

 Club Atlético Talleres, usually called Talleres de Remedios de Escalada, is an Argentine sports club sited in the Remedios de Escalada district of Lanús Partido, Greater Buenos Aires.
-The club is mostly known for its football team, which currently plays in the Primera Nacional, the second division of the Argentine football league system.
+The club is mostly known for its football team, which currently plays in the Primera B Metropolitana, the third division of the Argentine football league system.
 The club also has a women's football section.

 Apart from football, a wide range of sports are practised at the club, some of them are artistic gymnastics, basketball, boxing, field hockey, futsal, handball, roller skating, taekwondo, tennis, volleyball, and yoga.

 History

 The club was founded on 1 June 1906 with the name "Talleres United Football Club", being formed by the joining of two teams, Los Talleres and General Paz.
 The selection of the name followed an Argentine tradition of giving football teams English names, such as Boca Juniors, River Plate, All Boys, Newell's Old Boys, Racing Club, Chacarita Juniors, Argentinos Juniors and Chaco For Ever, among others.

 The team that won the 1925 División Intermedia championship.

 During its first years the club had a financial crisis so the team had to play at minor leagues and was inactive from 1908 to 1915.
 In 1915 the club affiliated to Argentine Football Association to play at Primera C (the last division of Argentine football league system by then), promoting to "División Intermedia" (current Primera B Metropolitana) at the end of the season.

 In 1920 the club renamed "Talleres Football Club", and five years later it promoted to Primera División, the top division of Argentina.
 The club also acquired the land where its headquarters and sports field are now located.
 Some years after, the club would adopt the current name, "Club Atlético Talleres".